Graduate Application Process

 - Two letters of recommendation (Note: A third letter is required of doctoral applicants)

 Submit all forms directly to SOPHAS.
 No supporting documents are accepted at our admissions office.

 *Student applying to our Master of Health Administration (MHA) program may also apply through HAMPCAS.
 Please use GRE code - 7810 - when applying to GW through HAMPCAS.

 Standardized Testing Requirements

-All doctoral program applicants must submit GRE scores, regardless of prior academic or professional experience.
+All doctoral program and Master of Science applicants in Epidemiology must submit GRE scores, regardless of prior academic or professional experience.
 Master’s degree and graduate certificate program students must submit GRE scores, with the following exceptions:

-- Applicants who hold a master’s degree are exempt from the GRE requirement.
+- Applicants who hold a master’s degree are exempt from the GRE requirement (faculty have the option of requesting a GRE).
 However, international applicants are not eligible for this waiver.
 International applicants should review the Milken Institute School of Public Health Language Proficiency and International Testing Requirement.

 - Applicants to graduate certificate programs with at least four years of relevant work experience may be eligible for a waiver of the standardized exam requirement.